Top 5 Events: May Fed Meeting & USDJPY Price Forecast

 If USDJPY prices are to resolve themselves to the downside, the first level to clear out is the April swing low at 110.84, which would also constitute a break of the uptrend from the post-Yen flash crash low in January.

-USDJPY: Retail trader data shows 45.0% of traders are net-long with the ratio of traders short to long at 1.22 to 1.
-In fact, traders have remained net-short since Mar 31 when USDJPY traded near 110.5; price has moved 0.7% higher since then.
-The number of traders net-long is 4.0% higher than yesterday and 2.9% higher from last week, while the number of traders net-short is 4.9% lower than yesterday and 21.7% lower from last week.
+USDJPY: Retail trader data shows 40.3% of traders are net-long with the ratio of traders short to long at 1.48 to 1.
+In fact, traders have remained net-short since Mar 31 when USDJPY traded near 110.5; price has moved 1.2% higher since then.
+The number of traders net-long is 0.8% higher than yesterday and 3.0% higher from last week, while the number of traders net-short is 9.6% higher than yesterday and 24.7% lower from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-short suggests USDJPY prices may continue to rise.
-Yet traders are less net-short than yesterday and compared with last week.
-Recent changes in sentiment warn that the current USDJPY price trend may soon reverse lower despite the fact traders remain net-short.
+Traders are further net-short than yesterday and last week, and the combination of current sentiment and recent changes gives us a stronger USDJPY-bullish contrarian trading bias.

 FX TRADING RESOURCES